Skip to main content

 Biography

-I came to Exeter in September 2015 as Lecturer in French Studies (E&R), having held a Laming Junior Research Fellowship at The Queen's College, Oxford.
-Prior to this, I completed my DPhil (2013), a Masters in European Literature (2008), and a BA in French and Classics at Oxford (2007).
+I came to Exeter in September 2015 as Lecturer in French Studies, and then held a Leverhulme Early Career Fellowship here before my appointment as Associate Professor of French and Comparative Literature in 2023.
+Prior to coming to Exeter, I held a Laming Junior Research Fellowship at The Queen's College, Oxford, and completed my DPhil (2013), a Masters in European Literature (2008), and a BA in French and Classics at Oxford (2007).
 From 2010-11, I taught as a lectrice at Paris Sorbonne (Paris IV).
 I am a fellow of the Higher Education Academy.

 Edit profile